SherG/cool-iron/blog/amazon-department-stores.md

 <p> The retail chessboard’s about to get more interesting with Amazon’s play.
 Some questions and observations:</p>

 * How many retailers trialed Hointer’s tech or kept using it?
 What were their findings?
-* Ironically, Hointer was at one point described as conferring a potential competitive advantage over Amazon.
+* Shouraboura moved from apps to a wand-like device which customers could use to select merchandise to be sent to a fitting room.
+Users <a href="https://www.deborahweinswig.com/tick-tock-retailers-its-wake-up-time-a-retail-symposium/" target="blank">enjoyed the evocation of magic</a> that the wand provided.
-* Ditching a QR-reading app has appeal.
+* Ditching the QR-reading app definitely has appeal.
 Why be distracted with having to download an app and keep your potentially large cell or phablet in your hand while interacting with merch, especially clothing, which you'll want to touch with both hands?
 Old-school push-buttons, hand movements, or voice commands could also be used to select and send apparel to fitting rooms.
+* Ironically, Hointer was at one point described as <a href="https://www.wired.com/2013/04/store-of-the-future/" target="blank">conferring a potential competitive advantage over Amazon</a>.
 * Experiments with AR, VR, and QR codes as well as touchscreens in dressing rooms have a long history now.
 And there's plenty to learn from successes.
 For example, when Rebecca Minkoff launched interactive mirrors, they helped contribute to a <a href="https://www.cnbc.com/2017/09/09/how-rebecca-minkoff-uses-tech-to-drive-triple-digit-sales-growth.html" target="blank">tripling of sales</a>.
 * When omni-channel meets Amazon's customer data, in-store (and on Prime) personalization will acquire new dimensions.
 Think: 1:1 lookbooks, seamless recommendations that span the physical and digital, and your favorite music automatically streaming in the dressing room.
 * First-party data will likely remain a priority for bricks.
-* Amazon is now the <a href="https://www.campaignlive.com/article/amazon-biggest-advertiser-earth-adspend-hits-11bn/1672723" target="blank">world’s biggest advertiser</a>.
-Add that to the mix and bricks are facing quite an intriguing challenge.</p>
+* Amazon is now the <a href="https://www.campaignlive.com/article/amazon-biggest-advertiser-earth-adspend-hits-11bn/1672723" target="blank">world’s biggest advertiser</a>, posing an additional challenge to bricks.</p>
 </details><br/>

 ### Related